-I add the nutritional yeast flakes to salads, to sandwiches, scrambled tofu, guacamole, mashed potatoes, sauteed veggies and sometimes just sprinkle them over a bowl of curry and rice or on lentils.
+I add the nutritional yeast flakes to salads, to sandwiches (see also our guide to eating vegan at Jimmy John’s), scrambled tofu, guacamole, mashed potatoes, sauteed veggies and sometimes just sprinkle them over a bowl of curry and rice or on lentils.

 It is an important part of our meals and we take about 2 to 3 teaspoons of nutritional yeast per person every few days.